hcrlab/randomwalker/README.md

 4. Publish the command verbatim.
 5. Do you need to call rospy.spin()?

+Test your changes by opening another terminal window.
+In this new terminal window, don't forget to run `source catkin_ws/devel/setup.bash`.
+In the first terminal window, run your code with `rosrun randomwalker teleop.py`.
+In the second terminal window, run `rostopic echo /move_command`.
+If you type "up" in the first terminal window, then it should be echoed in the second.

 ### mapserver.py

 1. Make this into a node called 'map_server' (in main())